reduxjs/redux-toolkit/docs/api/createAction.md

  **/
 ```

-The prepare function must return an object with a payload field (otherwise the payload of created actions will be `undefined`).
-Additionally, the object can have a field `meta` that will also be added to created actions.
+If provided, all arguments from the action creator will be passed to the prepare callback, and it should return an object with the `payload` field (otherwise the payload of created actions will be `undefined`).
+Additionally, the object can have a `meta` field that will also be added to created actions.
 This may contain extra information about the action.
-These two fields (payload and meta) adhere to the specification of [Flux Standard Actions](https://github.com/redux-utilities/flux-standard-action#actions).
+These two fields (`payload` and `meta`) adhere to the specification of [Flux Standard Actions](https://github.com/redux-utilities/flux-standard-action#actions).

 **Note:** The type field will be added automatically.